sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-01_instructions.md

 1. Expand each section in turn and investigate the breakdown of costs

-After completing this exercise, you have used the Azure TCO calculator to identify cost differences between on-premises and Azure deployments for Adatum Corporation's Accounting server and its associated databases.
+After completing this exercise, you have used the Azure TCO calculator to identify cost differences between on-premises and Azure deployments for AdventureWorks Corporation's accounting server and its associated databases.

 ## Exercise 2: Understand the stages of migration

-In this exercise, you will perform examine the server that you are working with to understand the specs of the machine.
+In this exercise, you will examine the specifications of your existing server.

 Estimated Time: 15 Minutes

 The main tasks for this exercise are:

-1. Determine the amount of memory that is being used
+1. Identify the amount of memory used by the existing server
-1. To determine the CPU that is being used in the system
+1. Discover the type of CPU of the existing server
-1. Determine the disk configurations on the server
+1. Determine the disk configuration of the existing server

 ### Determine the amount of memory that is being used on the server

 1. Sign in to the **LON-DEV-01** virtual machine running in the classroom environment.
 The username is **administrator**, and the password is **Pa55w.rd**.
-1. Choose any method of your choice to determine how much memory is being used on the server.
+1. Use a method of your choice to determine the amount of memory being used by the server.

-    > **Hint**: Use the System Information tools to capture this information
+    > **Tip**: Use System Information, an application included in all modern versions of Windows, to obtain specifications about your server or desktop device.
+To open System Information, select Start, and then enter System Information into the search field.

 1. Make a note of the value in Notepad.

 ### Determine the amount of CPU that is being used on the server

-1. Choose any method of your choice to determine how CPU resources are being used on the server.
+1. Use a method of your choice to determine how CPU resources are being used on the server.
 1. Make a note of your observations in Notepad.

 ### Determine the disk configuration that is being used on the server

-1. Choose any method of your choice to determine the disk configuration that is configured on the server.
+1. Use a method of your choice to determine the disk configuration that is configured on the server.
 1. Make a note of the configuration in Notepad.
 1. Save the Notepad into the _Allfiles\Labfiles\Starter\DP-150.1_ folder with the name of ServerSpecs.txt

-After completing this exercise, you have collected information on the hardware specs of the server.
+After completing this exercise, you will have collected information on the hardware specifications of the server.

 ## Exercise 3: Data Migration Technologies